MahejabeenNidhi/CityHack21Fireflies/README.md

 - Plotly Dash (For building dashboard )
 - Amazon AWS __________ (For training using pre-processed data)
 - Amazon AWS __________ (For dashboard deployment)
-- Solidity and Etherum Blockchain (For Smart Contract development)

 ## List of Contributors
 - Denny Thomas Varghese